 Its symbiotic relationship with WordPress means the two platforms share a lot of features and options.
 WooCommerce is highly flexible.
 Its core architecture makes it ideal for all types of online stores regardless of the chosen niche.
 Whether you’re selling physical or digital products – WooCommerce should be of prime consideration.

 This flexibility extends to site design as well.
 Choosing from a wide selection of stylish themes, you can easily change how your online store looks and feels.
-Each template also comes with individual customization options, allowing you to create a unique outlook of your website.
+Each template also comes with individual customization options, allowing you to create a unique outlook for your website.

 The scalable plugin ecosystem gives WooCommerce some key advantages.
 The platform can be expanded indefinitely with the right extensions.
 And you can be sure there are plenty of them.
 Due to its high popularity, thousands of developers and programmers invest time and effort to create new plugins and themes for WooCommerce.